MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 > [!IMPORTANT]
 > Only the Teams channel is available with this option.
 All other channels are disabled, and you'll receive a warning if you try to add any.

-Teams authentication is the standard configuration for bots that are created from Teams.
-It's optimized for Teams channel usage, and automatically sets up Azure AD authentication for Teams without the need for any manual configuration.
+Teams authentication, optimized for the Teams channel, is the standard configuration for bots that are created from Teams.
+It automatically sets up Azure AD authentication for Teams without the need for any manual configuration.
 Since Teams authentication itself identifies the user, users aren't prompted to sign in while they're in Teams, unless your bot needs expanded scope.

 Only the Teams channel is available if you select this option.
-If you need other channels but still want authentication for your bot, you need to choose **Manual** authentication.
+If you need other channels but still want authentication for your bot, choose **Manual** authentication.

 If you select the **Only for Teams** option, the following variables are available in the authoring canvas: